stephaniehicks/scrna-kulkarni-macrophages/README.md

 ## Data

-### FASTQ files
+### Raw FASTQ files

 The FASTQ files can only be accessed from the brahma server (after JHU VPN) and are available here:

 - `/mnt/morbo/Data/Sequencing/Raw_Backup/Kulkarni/Kulkarni_10X/fastqs/`

+These were copied over to JHPCE and the analysis was performed there.

 ### `SingleCellExperiment` object

-At the end of the Preprocessing section, a `SingleCellExperiment` object is created and available here:
+At the end of the _Preprocessing_ section, a `SingleCellExperiment` object is created and available here:

-- TBA
+- `/fastscratch/myscratch/shicks1/scrna-kulkarni-macrophages/data/sce_combined_TH_TL.rds`

 ## Preprocessing